 Some conveyancing solicitors in Chelmsford carry out the conveyancing on an hourly rate and other firms will work for a fixed fee.

-Our panel of conveyancing solicitors work on a fixed fee basis, with no hidden fees.
+Your conveyancing solicitor will work on a fixed fee basis, with no hidden fees.
 Your detailed quote will explain what the legal fees will be when your house sale or purchase goes through.

 If, for any reason at all, your house sale or purchase does not go ahead, you will pay no legal fees at all with our No Sale, No Fee guarantee.

 Will I need property searches when buying a property in Chelmsford?